Visa policy of Brazil: Temporary visa

-Humanitarian
+Humanitarian visa

-VITEM III is a humanitarian visa granted to nationals or stateless residents of countries experiencing serious instability, armed conflict, disaster or violations of human rights.
-Brazil has designated Afghanistan, Haiti, Syria and Ukraine for this type of visa.
+VITEM III is a humanitarian visa granted to stateless people or nationals of countries experiencing serious instability, armed conflict, disaster or violations of human rights.
+Brazil has specified this visa for nationals of Afghanistan, Haiti and Syria, and an authorization for the same purpose without requiring a visa for nationals of Ukraine.
 Residency is granted initially for two years, after which the applicant may request permanent residency.

 Working holiday

 VITEM VI is a working holiday visa, whose primary purpose must be tourism but paid work is also allowed.
 This visa is available only by international agreement with the country of nationality.
 Such agreements are in effect with Australia, France, Germany and New Zealand.
 These agreements require that the applicant be between 18 and 30 years of age, and allow a stay of up to one year.

 Investment

 VITEM IX is available for three types of investment.
-One type is for managers and executives whose companies invest at least 600,000 BRL in a Brazilian company, or at least 150,000 BRL and also generate at least 10 new jobs within two years.
-Another type is for applicants who personally invest at least 500,000 BRL in a Brazilian company, or at least 150,000 BRL in research activities.
+One type is for managers and executives whose companies invest at least R$600,000 in a Brazilian company, or at least R$150,000 and also generate at least 10 new jobs within two years.
+Another type is for applicants who personally invest at least R$500,000 in a Brazilian company, or at least R$150,000 in research activities.
 In both cases, the applicant is granted permanent residency from the start.

-The other type of investment requires the personal purchase of urban real estate, for at least 700,000 BRL if located in the North or Northeast region, or at least 1 million BRL if located in another region.
+The other type of investment requires the personal purchase of urban real estate, for at least R$700,000 if located in the North or Northeast region, or at least R$1 million if located in another region.
 In this case, residency is granted initially for four years, after which the applicant may request permanent residency.